audiolion/django-groups-cache/README.rst

 Support
 -------

-Currently supporting Django 1.8, 1.9, 1.10 and Python 2.7/Python 3 where support for versions alines with
+Currently supporting Django 1.8, 1.9, 1.10 and Python 2.7/Python 3 where support for versions aligns with
 Django's support.
 See the `tox.ini` file for specific Python and Django version pairings.

 Documentation